websanco/liferay-learn/docs/dxp/latest/en/site-building/building-sites/importing-exporting-pages-and-content.md

 1. Enter a Title.

-1. Under *Pages*, select Public or Private Pages and the settings you want to export.
+1. Under *Pages*, select the Pages and  settings you want to export.

 1. Under the *Content* category, select *All* to export all content or specify a date range or time to filter the content to export.